the-turing-way/reproducible-project-template/CODE_OF_CONDUCT.md

 ## Scope

-This Code of Conduct applies to all members participating in the activities, events and processes taking place within the **Open Research Community Building Team**.
+This Code of Conduct applies to all members participating in the activities, events and processes taking place within the scope of this repository.
 Specifically, our Code of Conduct applies to any conduct:
-- in interactions within the team/community
+- in interactions within the team/community maintaining this repo
-- at any team activity, communication or event
+- at any team activity, communication or event related to this repo
-- outside the team activity when a team member is representing projects associated with the team
+- outside the team activity when a team member is representing this project
-- by members outside the team engaging on the Open Community Building GitHub repository.
+- by members outside the team engaging on this GitHub repository.

 This Code of Conduct also applies when an individual is officially representing the community in public spaces.